 5. Bandara Resort & Spa, Samui – Bophut

 Ideal location, comfortable and decent for families.
 Among extended lawns and gardens of banyan trees between the main road and beach, the accommodation is in two separate areas, but none have direct sea views.
 The villas are very secluded behind elevated walls and feature a splendid pool and stylish sunken bath flanked by private gardens, but there’s too much concrete and not enough color for my tastes.
-The resort offers some limited facilities for children, and following substantial renovations in 2017, there is more of a focus on families.
+There is a focus on families and the resort offers some facilities for children.
 Of the four pools, one is lagoon-shaped and infinity-edged, mostly for adults; another is long, with elephant spouts and thatched cabanas.
 And the photogenic beach has wonderful sand and sloping palms.

 6. Banyan Tree – Between Lamai and Chaweng

 Great views, fantastic pools, private beach, good restaurants.
 The perfect marriage of luxury and seclusion.
 The restaurants and nightlife of Lamai are within a short drive.